Suspicious-Seal/sealtui/DOCS.md

 DarkCyan
 Purple

+**Printing Styles**

+To print a style, use the sealtui.core module and import sealprint.
+EXAMPLE:
+import sealtui.core
+sealtui.core.sealprint("your text here...")
+OR:
+from sealtui.core import sealprint sealprint("your text here...")

 ## Prompts
 All prompts follow a basic format: The class is initialized, the class is called, the class returns a string.
 During class initialization, you can specify that you want to sanitize inputs.
 This is done using: sanitize=True.